 If you grow amaryllis outdoors, or want to bring your indoor amaryllis outside in the warmer months, you will require a full care guide.
 I therefore advise you to read my article on the proper steps for using amaryllis outside before you take your plant outdoors or plant an amaryllis bulb in the yard.

-What do I do if my amaryllis doesn’t bloom?
+What to do if your amaryllis doesn’t bloom

 If your indoor potted amaryllis, or outdoor potted or garden amaryllis, will not bloom the first step you should take is to ensure the plant is healthy.
 Tall leaves that stand straight and that have a lovely natural green color are a sign of a healthy plant, even one that refuses to bloom.